 (U.S. Patent Trial & Appeal Board).
 Lead team representing Wavelock in successful inter partes review of the validity of U.S. Patent No. 6,455,138 directed to metallized composites useful as substitutes for chrome trim on automobiles.

 (District of Massachusetts).
-Represent Fujitsu defendants in patent infringement action involving plasma discharge technology for semiconductor manufacturing.
+Represent Fujitsu defendants in patent infringement actions involving plasma discharge technology for semiconductor manufacturing.